davmac314/dasynq/README.md

 There is also CMake support.
 You can add the following to your `CMakeLists.txt` file:

-    find_package(Dasynq 1.2.1)
+    find_package(Dasynq 1.2.3)

-    # The "old way".
-Not sexy, but works without hitches.
+    # The "old way":
     #target_include_directories(testapp PRIVATE "${DASYNQ_INCLUDE_DIRS}")
     #target_link_libraries(testapp PRIVATE ${DASYNQ_LINK_LIBS}")

-    # The "new way".
-Supposedly sexier, but harder to use properly:
+    # The "new way":
     target_link_libraries(yourapp
         PRIVATE Dasynq::Dasynq)

-    # Problematically, the "new way" adds the Dasynq include directory to the
+    # The "new way" adds the Dasynq include directory to the *system header*
-    # *system header* include path.
-On some platforms this may cause problems.
+    # include path.
+This should not cause any problems, but if it does, you
-    # You can prevent that with the following (this affects *all* imports for
+    # can prevent that with the following (this affects *all* imports for
     # the 'yourapp' target):
     set_target_properties(yourapp PROPERTIES
         NO_SYSTEM_FROM_IMPORTED true
     )

-It is also possible to simply copy the Dasynq headers directly into your own project.
+It is also possible to simply copy the Dasynq headers directly into your own project (you must respect the terms of the license).